Client Login

 Common Fees in Factoring Deals

 Factoring agreements come with various fees that can significantly impact a company’s profitability.
 These fees are generally categorized into discount fees and miscellaneous fees.
 Understanding these fees is essential for businesses to evaluate the overall cost of factoring and make informed financial decisions.
+Cash advances obtained through factoring provide immediate funding, which can be more cost-effective and have lower fees compared to other financing options like merchant cash advances.

 Discount fees are the primary costs associated with factoring, but there are also miscellaneous fees such as account management fees, invoice processing fees, and termination fees.
 Hidden fees can also be present, which can reduce overall profitability.